A player takes an action that may have enabled them to see the faces of cards that they were not entitled to see.

 The library is already randomized, so shuffling in the revealed cards should not involve excessive effort.

-Shuffle any previously unknown cards into the random portion of the deck, then put any known cards back in their correct locations.
+If the cards were in the library, shuffle any previously unknown cards from a deck back into the random portion of the library, then put any previously known cards back in their correct locations.